just-4-fun/modularity/README.md

 The module’s `setRestless` can be called to return to default behavior.
 The current state can be checked with the `isRestful` property.
 TODO about RestCalculator
-- **Keeping a server ready:**
+- **Keeping a server module ready:**
-The option is available as the parameter of the method `bind`.
+The option is available as the `keepReady` parameter of the method `bind`.
 In this case, the server can additionally guarantee its user to stay READY all the way the user is not RESTING.
 This allows the user to communicate with this module synchronously.
 However, this prevents the restful module from going rest.
 - **Setting a module enabled / disabled:**
 In case a module is unable to operate properly it can be disabled.
 That forces it to deactivate and stay resting.
 All the further requests will be rejected, i.e. return an exception.
 A module is also disabled by the framework in case it throws an exception during its creation, creation of its implement, activation or deactivation.
 If one of these happens the exception will be propagated to the `onUnhandledError` method of the `DebugInfo` class which can be overridden by extending it and assigning its instance to the `debugInfo` property of the module.